 To use: Shake the bottle before each use to dissolve any lumps of gel that might have formed while it was sitting.

-Use 1 cup per load for top-load washing machines, and half a cup for front-load washers.
+Use 1 cup per load for top-load washing machines, and 1/2 cup for front-load washers.

 This recipe makes enough homemade laundry detergent for 45 top loads or 90 front loads.
 If that seems like a lot, reduce the recipe by half (although it's not going to go bad - it's soap!)